-\textbf{Experimental details.} Our method is first trained on a dataset of weight vectors and then applied to unseen weight vectors at test time, as is standard in learning setups.
+\textbf{Experimental details.} Our method is first trained on a dataset of weight vectors \ef{need more details, where do these weights come from, trained vs randomly sampled etc}\an{all details in appendix E due to space constraints} and then applied to unseen weight vectors at test time, as is standard in learning setups.
 In contrast, baseline methods are directly optimized using the test networks.
 For the \emph{Sinkhorn} and \emph{\ourmethod{} + Sinkhorn} methods, we optimize the permutations for 1000 iterations.
 For the \emph{Activation Matching} method, we calculate the activations using the entire train dataset.
 We repeat all experiments using 3 random seeds and report each metric's mean and standard deviation.
 For full experimental details see Appendix~\ref{app:exp_details}.